You will never hear a newscaster say…

 When we’re tempted to fear or be anxious, we must keep our mind stayed on God.
 We must anchor our thoughts on him and his promises.
 We must keep reminding ourselves that God is in control.
 That he is a God of steadfast love and kindness.
 That our Father loves to give good gifts to his children.
 That he has promised to never leave or forsake us.
 That he is absolutely trustworthy and will fulfill his every promise.
 That if he gave his only Son to save us, he will surely give us every good thing?

 We must keep our eyes on Christ, not our circumstances:

-As long as Peter kept his eyes fastened on Jesus, he was able to walk on water.?
-But when he shifted his eyes from Jesus to the wind, he began to sink.
+As long as Peter kept his eyes fixed on Jesus, he was able to walk on water.
+But when he shifted his gaze from Jesus to the wind and waves, he began to sink.